flybywiresim/docs/docs/pilots-corner/beginner-guide/descent.md

 - CAT II/III ILS use RA or DH which is put in the `RADIO` field.
 - `BARO` is based on barometric altitude whereas `RADIO` is based on radio altitude (distance to ground).

+For more information on the different types of minimums see the [Minimums and MDA/DH](../airliner-flying-guide/approaches.md#minimums-and-mdadh) section on the [Approaches](../airliner-flying-guide/approaches.md) page in the airliner flying guide.

 !!! tip "Trans level: By ATC"
     In the particular example below the `Trans level` field states `By ATC`.
 If you are not flying on a network such as Vatsim or IVAO you can try the following things: